panique/php-long-polling/README.md

 #### Short-polling

 Send a request to the server, get an instant answer.
-Do this every x seconds, minutes etc.
+Do this every x seconds, minutes etc. to keep your application up-to-date.
+But: This costs a lot of requests.

 #### Long-polling

 Send a request to the server, keep the connection open, get an answer when there's "data" for you.
+This will cost you only one request (per user), but the request keeps a permanent connection between client and server up.

 ## How to use